Latest Obol (OBOL) News Update

 TLDR

-1. Pluto Multi-Client Launch (2026) – Second DV client for enhanced Ethereum security and client diversity.
+1. Pluto Multi-Client Launch (2026) – Introducing a second Distributed Validator client to enhance Ethereum's security and resilience.

-2. OBOL Token Utility Evolution (2026) – Research into new token economics, buybacks, and governance models.
+2. OBOL Token Utility Evolution (2026) – Researching and implementing new economic models and use cases for the ecosystem token.

 Deep Dive